tmoulik/Gapminder/README.md

     4. Extreme Poverty (%age of population), i.e. people living at less than $1.25 per day (Poverty)

     5. BMI's of males and females (BMI male, BMI female)

+### How you can contribute:
+Feel free to use the code and dataset and add other interesting plots or insights.